sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The tolerations that will be added to the pods for all the KFD packages
+The tolerations that will be added to the pods for all the KFD modules

 ### Constraints